Originally Published Jet Set Magazine November 2014

 If you are provided a “certificate of authenticity,” read the small print and seek the guidance of an independent appraiser to advise you on the correct value of the piece.
 If you follow these basic rules, you will successfully be able to buy smart, sell smart and ensure your collections are valued correctly, thus effectively navigating the art market.

-Anita Heriot: Before becoming President of Pall Mall Advisors, a U.S. and U.K. appraisal and art advisory firm, Anita Heriot served as Vice President, Head of Appraisals, and ran the British & Continental Furniture and Decorative Arts department for Samuel T. Freeman & Company.
+Anita Heriot: Before becoming President of The Fine Art Group, a U.S. and U.K. appraisal and art advisory firm, Anita Heriot served as Vice President, Head of Appraisals, and ran the British & Continental Furniture and Decorative Arts department for Samuel T. Freeman & Company.
 She also worked for Masterson Gurr Johns International, a London-based firm, as an appraiser.
 Ms. Heriot is a member of the Appraisers Association of America, is USPAP certified and has testified as an expert witness in major court cases involving art valuations.
 She is a graduate of Bowdoin University with advanced degrees from University of London and New York University.